google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 ## Implementation nits

-- Chrome for Android requests "full" audio focus to show media notifications only when media file duration is [at least 5 seconds].
+- Chrome for Android requests "full" audio focus to show media notifications only when the media file duration is [at least 5 seconds].
 - If no artwork is defined and there is an icon image at a desirable size, media notifications will use it.
 - Notification artwork size in Chrome for Android is `512x512`.
 For